zz659749/hello-world/README.md

 # hello-world
 This is a new branch of the first repository.
-Hi, I am Zhang Zijian from SJU.
+I am Zijian Zhang from SJU.